SamedYalniz/CV/CV.md

 - enjoying it, loving the smile relief afterwards but also the struggle, research, creativity, multiple solutions, one way is not working we try it another, I can't give up on a problem, working after hours for the makers academy final project to solve a problem,

 #### Fast Learner
-- understanding fast, through problem solving skills, learning a new language, changing work environment or projects not a problem at all
+- understanding fast, through problem solving skills, learning a new language, changing work environment or projects not a problem at all, confident that I can learn everything with enough time,

 #### Teamplayer, mentorship and teaching
 - Pair programming, helping others, patience.
 Feedback in groups, able to handle with criticism in an appropriate and constructive manner

+#### communication
+-	Developed and improved strong language and communication skills through contact while travelling through Australia, Indonesia, Malaysia, Singapore, Vietnam and Thailand, overcame language barriers by using verbal and non verbal communication also during Makers